 The Centre has a mandate to conduct intake, accept disclosure and reporting of sexual violence, and provide support to individual members of the university community who have experienced or been affected by sexual violence.
-Please visit The Centre's website for more information: thesypcentre.utoronto.ca
+Please visit The Centre's website for more information.